juckiz/companies_deploy/README.md

 # companies_deploy
 Only built public folder and node server with dependencies from companies project
+#### Note:
+This is a very poor deployment method.
+Too much is done manually and relative paths don't translate from development.
+This repository exists to demostrate the app being developed.
+Compared to development project in this you don't have to install node modules.
+Starting the server is enough.
 ## Requirements
 Node should be installed
 ## What is this?